 - You can enjoy fresh air and fun (and exercise!) by sharing in the work and the harvest and joining in social activities

 - You get the chance to take advice and learn from professional growers

 - You contribute to making your community a better, healthier, greener place

 2. Must be able to make your shifts on a weekly basis.
 We are looking for people who are dependable on a weekly basis and a seasonal basis.
 Look at your summer/fall plans.
-If you see yourself being unavailable 3-4 weeks out of the season then the work-share is not a good option for you.
-Students can set up a seasonal schedule, we want to work with you.
+If you see yourself being unavailable 3-4 weeks out of the season then the work-share is not likely a good option for you (but, with planning, could possibly be accommodated.)
+Students can set up a short season schedule, we want to work with you.

 3. Should consider the position with the same respect you would a job, take it seriously.
 Calling out 20 minutes (or even an hour) before you are supposed to arrive is just not acceptable.
-We ask that you treat us with respect and follow through on your commitment to be at the farm on time.
+We ask that you treat the garden and the CSA community that eats from it with respect and follow through on your commitment to be at the farm on time.
 If you are consistently late then the work-share is not a good option for you.

 5. Must be willing to work in lousy weather.
-Rain or shine the show goes on.
+Rain or shine, the gardening goes on!
 Bring rain jacket and pants (should probably always have them in your bag or car when you come).
 Often there is indoor work that can be done during the rain.

 6. We will have to get work done quickly and efficiently.
 You must come willing to work and be able and willing to take instruction.

-7. All members must commit to a shift in MARCH or APRIL before the CSA begins.
+7. All members must commit to a shift before the CSA begins.